|What is the Emergency Medical Technician program?

 • No credit is accepted by the EMS program for Experiential Learning.

-The application process is closed and will re-open September 15, 2015 for Spring 2016 applicants.
+The application process is now open and will end on October 1, 2015 for Spring 2016 applicants.

 Please note prior to attending the mandatory informational session the following must be completed: